What is personal information?

 During our one-off registration process, the following information is collected: your email address, name, organisation (if any), address, telephone number, facsimile number (optional), where you heard about our websites (optional), your ship-to number (optional), your areas of interest for our daily email alerting service (optional), the type of information to be included in those email alerts, your username and password.

-When you purchase goods from us online, we need to collect the following information from you: Your username, password (if you want us to automatically enter existing contact details), name, organisation, email address, telephone number, facsimile number (optional), mailing address, cardholder name, credit card type, credit card number and credit card expiry date.
+When you purchase goods from us online, we (either directly or through our service providers) need to collect the following information from you: Your username, password (if you want us to automatically enter existing contact details), name, organisation, email address, telephone number, facsimile number (optional), mailing address, cardholder name, credit card type, credit card number and credit card expiry date.

 Our web servers

-When you browse our web sites, our web servers, either controlled directly or indirectly, make a record of your visit and log the following information, mainly for statistical analysis or system administration purposes:
+When you browse our websites, our web servers, which may be controlled by us directly or indirectly through our service providers, make a record of your visit and log the following information, mainly for statistical analysis or system administration purposes:

-Our Internet Service Provider (ISP) and your ISP may also make a record of your visit to our web sites and collect some or all of the same or similar information as referred to above under Web site Collection.
+Our Internet Service Provider (ISP) and your ISP may make a record of your visit to our websites and collect some or all of the same or similar information as referred to above under Website collection.

-We do not use any third-party advertisement service(s) for the serving or targeting of advertisements, promotions or other marketing information.
+We may from time to time use third party services for the serving or targeting of advertisements, promotions or other marketing information on our websites.

-When you follow a link from our web sites to a third party web site, that web site may also make a record of your visit and collect some or all of the same or similar information as referred to above under Web site Collection.
-We are not responsible for the privacy practices or the content of any third party web sites.
+When you follow a link from our websites to a third party website, that website may make a record of your visit and collect some or all of the same or similar information that we collect as referred to above under Website collection.
+We are not responsible for the privacy practices or the content of any third party websites.